 - Negligence of Drivers - Like most vehicle accidents, distracted drivers are the number one cause of vehicle injuries involving pedestrians.
 The use of technology such as phones, GPS, and radios while operating a vehicle only serve to increase the chance of pedestrian strikes.
 Drivers failing to look for pedestrian when making turns in busy urban areas, running stop signs, swerving onto sidewalks, driving under the influence of drugs or alcohol or driving recklessly all present a danger to passers-by.

 - Unsafe or Poor Road Conditions - Negligent drivers aren't the only cause of pedestrian accidents.
 If an accident happens on privately owned property that doesn't provide adequate lighting, speed reduction devices, signage, or clear road markings, the owner may be liable for having left an environment that is dangerous for pedestrians.

 - Construction and School Zones - Texas law already requires that drivers slow down while passing any active construction zones for safety of the nearby workers.
 Too often drivers fail to heed the signs and a seriously dangerous situation exists for those working in the area.
 School zones are another area where Texas laws have been implemented in an effort to protect the public, specifically children.

 Get Help Filing a Pedestrian Accident Lawsuit

-If you or a loved one was hit by a vehicle and you suspect negligence, there are laws that protect your rights and require compensation be made.
+If you or a loved one was hit by a vehicle and you severely injured due to negligence, there are laws that protect your rights and require compensation be made.
 Houston personal injury lawyer Joe Stephens has decades of experience representing accident and injury clients in all types of cases including pedestrian-involved accidents.
 Contact our office now to discuss your case and protect your rights.